GWR jigsaws

 This painting by F.N.J.Moody illustrates the classic scene of the Torbay Express heading east from Teignmouth past Spray Point.
 The long train of twelve coaches is hauled by locomotive number 6000, 'King George V' and visible in the distance is Teignmouth with its pier and church tower.
 First published with about 375 pieces it was increased to about 400 pieces in 1934 but was then soon withdrawn.

-We have a second, presumably later, example of the 375 piece puzzle in a lift off lid box which has a monochrome guide picture glued onto the box label.
-This is the same label that can be seen applied to the first two slip case boxes shown below.
-Along the top they state 'Size of Puzzle, 29" x 13".' which, as can be seen, is somewhat over generous.
+The second, presumably later, example of the 375 piece puzzle in a lift off lid box has a large monochrome guide picture glued onto the box label.
+Along the top it states 'Size of Puzzle, 29" x 13".' which, as can be seen, is somewhat over generous.
+This same label can be seen applied to the first two slip case boxes shown below.
 Our 375 piece example in the slip case box came with a folded card 'Map of the Great Western Railway' and a copy of the booklet 'The Literature of Locomotion' from late 1932.

 THE TORBAY EXPRESS.